tbhb/typing-graph/SECURITY.md

 ### What to expect

-- **Acknowledgment** - We will acknowledge receipt of your report within 48 hours
+- **Acknowledgment** - Expect acknowledgment of your report within 48 hours
-- **Assessment** - We will investigate and assess the severity within 7 days
+- **Assessment** - Investigation and severity assessment within 7 days
-- **Resolution** - We aim to resolve critical vulnerabilities within 30 days
+- **Resolution** - Critical vulnerabilities receive fixes within 30 days
-- **Disclosure** - We will coordinate disclosure timing with you
+- **Disclosure** - Disclosure timing coordinated with you

 ### Security considerations